TIBCOSoftware/snappydata/docs/kubernetes.md

 ### Statefulsets for Servers, Leaders, and Locators

 [Kubernetes statefulsets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) are used to manage stateful applications.
 Statefulsets provide many benefits such as stable and unique network identifiers, stable persistent storage, ordered deployment and scaling, graceful deletion, and rolling updates.
-SnappyData Helm charts deploy statefulsets for servers, leaders, and locators.
-By default the chart creates two data servers (pods) for SnappyData servers and one pod each for locator and leader.
+SnappyData Helm chart deploys statefulsets for servers, leaders, and locators.
+By default the chart deploys two data servers, one locator, and one leader.
 Upon deletion of the Helm deployment, each pod gracefully terminates the SnappyData process that is running on it.

 <a id= services> </a>
 ### Services that Expose External Endpoints

-SnappyData Helm chart creates services to allows you to make JDBC connections, execute Spark jobs, and access SnappyData Pulse etc.  Services of the type LoadBalancer have external IP address assigned and can be used to connect from outside of Kubernetes cluster.
+SnappyData Helm chart creates services to allow you to make JDBC connections, execute Spark jobs, and access SnappyData Pulse etc.  Services of the type LoadBalancer have external IP address assigned and can be used to connect from outside of Kubernetes cluster.
 To check the service created for SnappyData deployment, use command `kubectl get svc --namespace=snappy`.
 The following output is displayed: